Returning to Ireland and buying private health insurance

 Will I have to pay an aged-based loading if I'm over 35?

-The cost of health insurance includes a premium (the basic price) and a loading (an additional amount which depends on your age).
-If you are 35 or over when you buy health insurance in Ireland for the first time, you may have to pay an age-based loading called the lifetime community rating.
+The cost of health insurance includes a premium (the basic price) and a loading (an additional amount that depends on your age).
+If you are 35 or older when you buy health insurance in Ireland for the first time, you may have to pay an extra charge or age-based loading called the lifetime community rating (LCR).

-If you moved to live outside Ireland after 1 May 2015, you can get a credit for periods abroad of 6 months or more if you take out insurance within 9 months of returning to Ireland.
-If you are given a credit for your time abroad, you will be assessed as if you had health insurance for that time abroad, even if you did not have any cover.
+If you lived in Ireland on 1 May 2015 and moved outside Ireland on or after 1 November 2018, you can get a credit for periods you spent abroad of 6 months or more.
+This is called a “qualifying credited period.”
+If you receive credit for your time abroad, you will be assessed as if you had health insurance for that time abroad, even if you did not have any cover.

 You must prove to the insurance company that you were living abroad but you returned to live in Ireland permanently in the last 9 months.